Thanks to incredible generosity and support, we made our goal!

 - An increased marketing budget (e.g. upgrading to Mailchimp premium)

 Who on Earth are we?

 The Post Growth Institute is an international group with volunteer co-directors in Australia, Canada, Greece and the United States.
 Our team has extensive experience spanning economics, banking, international aid, community development, engineering and sustainability.
-Two of us have already produced three books with commercial publishers, including the award winning Green Washed: Why We Can’t Buy Our Way to a Green Planet.
+Two of us have already produced three books with commercial publishers.

 Collaborating via typed Skype meetings since 2010, our projects include:

 - Free Money Day: An annual global event where people hand out their own money to strangers, asking people to pass half on, in order to inspire economies based on sharing;

 - The (En)Rich List: A parody of the Forbes Rich list, showcasing 100 inspirational people who have made enriching contributions to truly sustainable futures; and

 - The Post Growth Challenge: A competition offering $100, consultancy and promotional support for the best world(view) changing idea for deep sustainability.

 Our work makes a real difference.
 Free Money Day has so far touched the lives of people in 200 locations and 31 countries worldwide, including Nigeria, Thailand, Argentina, Russia and New Zealand.
 The (En)Rich List earned us the Best Non-profit Business award from Treehugger, and the Post Growth Challenge launched the exciting, distributed manufacturing initiative Helioforge.